magnars/datoms-differ/README.md

-Another interesting note about the above example is that since `:route/vessels` is marked as `:db.type/ref`, and `:vessel/imo` is `:db.unique/identity`, there will only be a single vessel entity as a result of this transaction, with all three asserted attributes (imo, mmsi and name).
+Another interesting note about the above example is that since `:route/vessels` is marked as `:db.type/ref`, and `:vessel/imo` is `:db.unique/identity`, there will only be two entities as a result of this transaction.
+The route and one vessel with all three asserted attributes (imo, mmsi and name).

 The returned value from `transact!` has `:db-after`, `:db-before`, but most interestingly it has a `:tx-data` list of datoms. **This is the diff!
 Here it is!**

-## exporting to datascript
+## Exporting to datascript

 There's also some tools for exporting to datascript.
 This lets you create a datascript db in the client, and then keep it up to date with new txes.